Communication & Parent Involvement

 Parent-Teacher Conferences take place two times during the school year for grades K-3 aligned to the Fall and Spring report card schedule.
 Conference dates are available each year on the district calendar.
 Special reminders will be sent home and sign up for conferences will be done through your child’s teacher and class parents in advance.
 The purpose of this conference is to discuss your child’s progress and academic, social emotional and/or behavioral goals.

 The report card schedule is aligned so that you can access your child’s report card on Home Access Center prior to and in preparation for the conference.
 Report cards go home three times a year - Winter (Nov/December), Spring (March/April) and end of year (June).

-A copy of all information in your child's cumulative folder is available upon request.
-Usually this information will include your child’s school registration forms, copies of report cards, any standardized test scores and attendance information.
+A copy of all the information in your child's cumulative folder is available upon request.
+Usually, this information will include your child’s school registration forms, copies of report cards, any standardized test scores and attendance information.
 If you need a copy of this information or wish to review your child’s folder, please call the main office at 914-591-6012.

 Vital information is contained in our district calendar related to days off, school events and important reminders.
 You may now sync your phone with the Irvington Google Calendar!
-Don’t miss out on events!

 Parent Advisory Council (PAC):

 The Parent Advisory Council meets monthly with the building principal and assistant principal to discuss school events and any topics related to school programs.
 You may share your topics or questions for discussion to members of your PAC or class parents.
 The members of the PAC Committee are PTSA vice presidents for the K-3 school and grade level parents.
 We value this committee and the collaborative work done to support Dows Lane.

 The Irvington NY PTSA is a volunteer, nonprofit organization that supports and advocates for our schools, our community and for the well-being and achievement of every student in our district.